Characteristics of Families Served by Child Care and Development Fund (CCDF) Based on Preliminary FY 2014 Data

 - 3 percent were in the child’s own home

 - 6 percent were in a group home

-- 1 percent invalid / not reported data
+- Less than 1 percent had invalid data or did not report any data

 - Family Copayments.
-Of those families with reported income in FY 2011, approximately 74 percent paid a copayment.
-Excluding families with no copayments, child care copayments averaged six percent of family income.
-Approximately half of the States and Territories (27 in FY 2011) served families where the average assessed family copayment was five percent or less of family income.
+Of those families with reported income in FY 2014, approximately 77 percent paid a copayment.
+Excluding families with no copayments, child care copayments averaged 7 percent of family income.
+More than one-third of all States and Territories (21 in FY 2014) served families where the average assessed family copayment was five percent or less of family income.

 - Reasons for Care.
-In FY 2011, 95 percent of families cited either employment or education and training as the reason for needing child care.
-Another five percent cited protective services as reasons for care.
+In FY 2014, 92 percent of families cited either employment or education and training as the reason for needing child care.
+Another 7 percent cited protective services as reasons for care.

 Note: Percentages may not add up to 100% due to rounding.